Last Updated on 17 February, 2021 by Veronica

 5. St Louis, Missouri

-- McKinley Bridge.
+• McKinley Bridge.

-- New Chain of Rocks Bridge (the new, not the old one).
+• New Chain of Rocks Bridge (the new, not the old one).

-- McArthur Bridge.
+• McArthur Bridge.

-You can also see the Eads bridge.
+You can also see the Eads Bridge.
 It is named after its builder and is the oldest steel bridge and the first to be built with cantilevered beams in 1874.

-In St Louis I recommend you to visit:
+In St Louis, I recommend you to visit:

 The Gateway Arch

-It is an arch made of stainless steel that reaches up to 190 meters high.
-It is the tallest monument in America made by man.
-Tickets can be purchased to access the arch’s interior and the top from where there is a viewpoint with stunning views.
+Tickets can be purchased to access the arch’s interior and the top from a stunning view.
 The arc represents the expansion of the United States.
-The entrance gives access to exhibitions about America’s westward expansion.
+The entrance gives access to exhibitions about America’s westward development.

 Jefferson National Expansion Memorial

-This memorial is a 37-hectare park where you will find The Gateway Arch, the West Expansion Museum, and a former Federal Courthouse.
-You’ll get an idea of what Lewis & Clark did on their famous expedition to the west, and you can also board a 19th-century boat for a short tour of the Mississippi.
+You’ll get an idea of what Lewis & Clark did on their famous expedition to the West, and you can also board a 19th-century boat for a short tour of the Mississippi.

 You can not drive on Route 66 and not admire the Murals of Cuba.
 This city contains plenty of murals well preserved and restored.
 They’re a Route 66 classic!
-Even the Missouri Chamber and Senate have named it “Route 66 Mural City.”
-Highly recommended to take a walk around the city to see them.
+The Missouri Chamber and Senate have named it “Route 66 Mural City.”

 7. Lebanon, Missouri

-Lebanon is the largest town between Rolla and Springfield, Missouri.
-It became an important stop on Route 66.
 Different services were provided to travelers, such as motels, shops, gas stations, restaurants, etc. Springfield

 Best things to visit in Lebanon